NatLibFi/marc-record-js/README.md

   }
 );

-// Error: subfield has no value new MarcRecord(
+// Error: subfield has no value.
+Validation option: subfieldValues new MarcRecord(
   {
     leader: 'foo',